FalkZ/effectlayer/README.md

 }
 ```

-To render html, effects that return JSX can be used.
+To render html, JSX can returned in an effect.

 ```tsx
 $ui() {